cyantis/best_music/README.md

 BestMusic is a CLI app that returns Pitchfork.com's _Best New Albums_ in realtime.
 It also allows easy browsability by genre and score and provides a brief album description and link to the full review online.

-_This app is presently under construction.
-Check back for updates and the official launch notification!_

 ## Installation

 Add this line to your application's Gemfile: